Sandy0414/faq-management-system/README.md

 ## 🚀 Deployment

-You can deploy this application to platforms like Heroku or AWS.
-Follow their respective documentation for deployment instructions.
+Deployed this application using platform Heroku.

 ## 🤝 Contributing